 These considerations should influence your plugin purchase.
 In your search, look out for the following features:

-While more options may seem like a good thing, you don’t want too many unused features in your plugin, as this makes for more unnecessary code that could slow down your website and distract from your workflow.
+While more options may seem good, you don’t want too many unused features in your plugin, as this makes for more unnecessary code that could slow down your website and distract from your workflow.
+The best WordPress gallery plugins vary based on what you’re seeking, so be sure you identify what features are most important to you and choose accordingly.

-To combat this, some plugins follow an extension-based model in which the core plugin is free and features come as paid add-ons.
-Look out for these types of plugins in our list if you favor a more modular approach.
+To combat this, some plugins follow an extension-based model in which the core plugin is free, and features come as paid add-ons.
+Look out for these plugins in our list if you favor a more modular approach.

 Similar to a page builder plugin, many of these gallery builders operate with a drag-and-drop interface for placing, reordering, and resizing images.
-A drag-and-drop approach makes things much easier, which is why they’re so popular.
+A drag-and-drop approach makes things easier to implement, which is why they’re so popular.
 Some plugins also have developer tools for more advanced fine-tuning.

 The best way to get a feel for a plugin’s interface is to try it out — most options here are freemium, allowing you to download and try out the free version before committing to an upgrade.